 Relevant industrial sites

-The twelve most relevant industrial sites in the Netherlands are modeled in the Carbon Transition Model.
-It contains six refineries, three naphtha crackers, two fertilizer plants and two steel plants (also ArcelorMittal in Belgium).
+The 12 most relevant industrial sites in the Netherlands are modeled in the Carbon Transition Model.
+It contains 6 refineries, 3 naphtha crackers, 2 fertilizer plants and 2 steel plants (also ArcelorMittal in Belgium).
 As such, the model includes the majority of the Dutch carbon flows and CO2 emissions.
 The modeling has been carried out down to the level of individual processes and provides insight into aspects such as emissions and energy and material balances.